 Extract the files from the zipped archive.
 Inside, you will find the

-Step 3: Instruct Participants to Upload Data to Avicenna
+Step 3: Upload History to Avicenna

 -